Royal Military College updated Canada Research Chair Utilization spreadsheet

 RMC’s institutional equity, diversity and inclusion action plan for the CRC program is governed through the office of the Vice-Principal, Research who oversees policies approved by the Faculty Council, representing all faculty and academic staff, and reporting to the university’s Senate.

-The institution’s CRC action plan will be published by 15 December 2017.
+The institution’s CRC action plan was published on 15 December 2017.

 The Vice-Principal, Research is the officer responsible for implementing RMC’s action plan agenda and can respond to questions or concerns related to equity or diversity regarding the CRC program specifically and RMC’s research enterprise in general.
 All other means for questioning practices and activities within the Federal public service may also be used.
 The Vice-Principal’s contact information is available here: Office of the Vice-Principal, Research and Dean of Graduate Studies.